The Amazing Spider-Man (pinball)

 The Amazing Spider-Man is a pinball game designed by Ed Krynski and released in 1980 by Gottlieb.
 It is based on the comic book character Spider-Man released by Marvel Comics.

 Description

 The machine, designed by Ed Krynski with art by Gordon Morison, was produced by D. Gottlieb & Co. as part of their Star Series 80 line.
 The first machine came off the assembly line in May 1980.

-The Amazing Spider-Man was the first of Gottlieb's System 80 series of pinball machines and was the second Marvel character licensed by Gottlieb to be represented in a pinball machine (the first being The Hulk).
+The Amazing Spider-Man was the first of Gottlieb's System 80 series of pinball machines and was the second Marvel character licensed by Gottlieb to be represented in a pinball machine (the first being Hulk).

-The pinball machine featured character poses taken directly from Marvel comics and style guides including Aunt May, Kingpin, Lizard, Scorpion, Vulture, Black Widow, Kraven the Hunter and the Green Goblin.
+The pinball machine featured character poses taken directly from Marvel Comics and style guides including Aunt May, Kingpin, Lizard, Scorpion, Vulture, Black Widow, Kraven the Hunter and the Green Goblin.